spacemeshos/docs/docs/start/smapp/advanced_wallet.md

 Go to Setting Screen

-Click on **WALLETS** option in left menu and scroll down until you see **Wallet Password** section
+Click on `WALLETS` option in left menu and scroll down until you see **Wallet Password** section

 ![](./../../../static/img/smapp/password1.png)

-Click on **CHANGE** button and password line will switch to three inputs: one for confirming your old password, one for typing in new the password, and one for confirming your new password.
+Click on `CHANGE` button and password line will switch to three inputs: one for confirming your old password, one for typing in new the password, and one for confirming your new password.

 ![](./../../../static/img/smapp/password2.png)

-If you wish to proceed with changing password - click **SAVE**, if not - click **CANCEL**
+If you wish to proceed with changing password - click `SAVE`, if not - click `CANCEL`.

-The screen will look as before clicking **CHANGE**

-If you clicked **SAVE** than wallet password will be updated!
+If you clicked `SAVE` then the wallet password will be updated!

 ## Restoring a wallet